Frequently Asked Questions

 I live outside of Tennessee.
 Can I be classified as an in-state student?

-No, we do not offer that option.
+If you do not live or work in the state of Tennessee then you are most likely a resident in another state (or country), thus you would not qualify for the in-state tuition rate.
 Please see the admissions residency requirements listed in the Graduate Catalog.
 For information on out-of-state rates, visit the Bursars website.

 What is the time limit allowed to complete a graduate degree?